opennaps/malawi/manuscript.md

 as appropriate.

 The framework to guide the assessment of vulnerabilities and risks included:
-  <p> i.
+- i.
 Conceptual framework of vulnerability and risk at various levels: national, system level, local level, etc.
-  <p> ii.
-Boundary conditions for the assessment using the period 1971-2000 for baseline climate but also extended further back into time where data is
+- ii.
+Boundary conditions for the assessment using the period 1971-2000 for baseline climate but also extended further back into time where data is available.
-    available.
-  <p> iii.
+- iii.
 Focus on key systems/sectors
-  <p> iv.
+- iv.
 Synergy with SDGs, Sendai Framework for DRR, and other relevant regional and national frameworks.

 ### Other unique considerations
 The emergence of the COVID-19 pandemic in early 2020 disrupted globally, established societal structures and ways of doing things, and has had devastating